umd-cmsc330/fall2022/discussions/discussion1/README.md

 if p1 =~ s1 then
-    puts $1                         # Will print out the student's name end if p1 =~ s2 then
+    puts $1                         # Will print out the student's name end

+s2 = "Lightyear 123456789"
+if p1 =~ s2 then
-    puts $2.to_i                    # Will print out the student's UID as an integer end
+    puts $2.to_i                    # Will print out the student's UID as an integer i.e. 123456789. end                                 # Notice how the backreferences are reset each time you do a match
 ```